 Setting Clear Boundaries

 Setting clear boundaries between work and caregiving is essential to prevent burnout and maintain a healthy balance between these two important responsibilities.
-When you blur the lines between work and caregiving, it can lead to increased , decreased productivity, and ultimately, a negative impact on both your personal and professional life.
+When you blur the lines between work and caregiving, it can lead to increased stress, decreased productivity, and ultimately, a negative impact on both your personal and professional life.

 To create clear boundaries, start by clearly defining your work hours and sticking to them.
 Communicate with your employer about your caregiving responsibilities and explore options for flexible work arrangements, such as remote work or flexible hours.
 This will allow you to better accommodate your caregiving duties without compromising your professional success.